-Research Councils UK (RCUK) has published a Strategic Framework for Capital Investment.
+Research Councils UK (RCUK) has published a Strategic Framework for Capital Investment - Investing for Growth: Capital Infrastructure for the 21st Century.

 Unlocking research opportunities requires both highly technical and often expensive infrastructure.
 Continued investment is therefore essential to enable the UK to maintain its world-leading position in research and to continue to make vital contributions to economic growth and social wellbeing.